wishinghand/Today-I-Learned/git/changeRemote.md

-How to change the remote a repo pushes to
+Change the "USERNAME" in the URL to yours, and the "OTHERREPOSITORY" to the name of your new repo

 `git remote set-url https://github.com/USERNAME/OTHERREPOSITORY.git`